OpenMM

 NanoVer OpenMM XML files

-The XML format described here is used specifically for saving and loading NanoVer OpenMM simulations.
-It consists of a root element <OpenMMSimulation> containing three main components:
+The NanoVer OpenMM XML file format described herein is used for saving and loading NanoVer OpenMM simulations.
+These files consist of a root element, <OpenMMSimulation>, which contains three mandatory components and an optional fourth:

 <OpenMMSimulation>